DoxopoulosPanos/WebData_assignment/README.md

 Query Trident using SPARQL and get the abstract for each result.
 Keep only the English abstracts.
 Find and classify the mentions of each abstract.
 (We consider as entities all the tokens than were classified as NNP by the nltk POS tagger)
 Find the BEST matching (Word Sense Disambiguation).
 We look for similarities between mentions in each record and mentions in SPARQL abstract.
 This step implements a context-independent feature called Bag Of Words.
 As we use the words of the whole document trying to figure out if the candidate is an appropriate solution for the mention.
 In more detail, we detect entities in the trident’s abstract.
 For each entity in the abstract we use Hamming distance to find the distance with each mention of the document.
 If the distance is above the threshold (after a few experiments, 0.8 seems a good threshold) we increase a counter.
 We normalize the counter by dividing it with the number of entities found in the abstract.
 Then we keep the best candidate according to the aforementioned score.
 In order to increase the precision, if the best candidate has score less than 0.02 then we consider this mention as false positive and we do not print it.
+In other words we define it as Unlinkable Mention Entity.

 <b>Unlinkable Mention Prediction</b>

-The entity mentions that couldn’t be linked they are not taken into consideration.
+The entity mentions that couldn’t be linked are not taken into consideration.
+Moreover, in case the best candidate has similarity score below the threshold 0.2 it is considered as inaccurate linking and therefore defined as unlinkable.

 ### 4. Results